vespCV/gv2-esp32/README.md

 ## Connection between Grove Vision AI v2 and ESP32-S3

 This section outlines the hardware connections required for communication and power.
+LEDs are used for test purposes.

 ---